Abigail Seldin: Seldin/Haring-Smith Foundation

+The Seldin/Haring-Smith Foundation helped to establish a partnership between the National Head Start Association and the Association of Community College Trustees which is relocating Head Start centers to community college campuses in the United States.
+This initiative is intended to increase the availability of on-campus childcare and reverse the trend of declining enrollment and staffing shortages at Head Start centers.
+The first Head Start relocation associated with the project opened in August 2023.

+SwiftStudent

 During the COVID-19 pandemic, the Seldin/Haring-Smith Foundation created a no-cost online service called SwiftStudent, to help students submit a financial aid appeal to their institution's aid office.
 SwiftStudent was named a finalist in Fast Company's World Changing Ideas Awards.
 As of 2020, the Seldin/Haring-Smith Foundation had partnered with 17 colleges and higher education organizations to test features of SwiftStudent with focus groups of students and financial aid officers.
-Seldin was a candidate for the role of chief operating officer for the Office of Federal Student Aid during the Biden administration.

-In 2021, Seldin published a research report on fraud and links to sex trafficking in certain schools which offer massage therapy certification.
-The report on sex trafficking and federal financial aid, which studied 18 institutions in five states, was cited as a rationale for an investigation by the United States House Committee on Oversight and Reform in summer 2021.
+SwiftStudent is operated by FormSwift, which was acquired by Dropbox in 2022.